pytest-dev/pytest-qt/docs/signals.rst

             app.worker.start()
             # Test will block at this point until either the "finished" or the
             # "failed" signal is emitted.
 If 10 seconds passed without a signal,
-            # TimeoutError will be raised.
+            # qtbot.TimeoutError will be raised.

         assert_application_results(app)